-Sandwell Council is currently writing a policy and procedures for Personal Emergency Evacuation Plans (PEEPs).
+Sandwell Council has a policy and procedure in place for Personal Emergency Evacuation Plans (PEEPs).
 This is based on tenants identifying themselves as requiring a PEEP.
-This will be reliant on the outcomes of the government consultation which is yet to be published.

 Residents are responsible for letting us know whether they might need a Personal Emergency Evacuation Plan (PEEP).
 The Resident Engagement Officers (Fire Safety) will conduct an assessment visit upon request.
 Any risk-reduction measures that are found where a PEEP is necessary and completed will be documented and taken quickly.
 With the consent of the resident, we will make a referral for West Midlands Fire Service to conduct a Safe and Well visit.